As of April 5, 2022, at 9:46 am:

 Currently we have 0 of the SWU population in quarantine off campus (non-symptomatic and no positive test but have been in direct contact with someone who was positive)

 Currently we have 0 of the SWU population in isolation on campus (symptomatic and waiting on test result or has a positive test result).

 Currently we have 0 of the SWU population who is isolating off campus (symptomatic and waiting on test result or has a positive test result)

-- For the latest up to date information in SC check the SC DHEC website:
+- For the latest information on state and county cases, check the SC DHEC website.